goinvo/HealthDataManager/demo/README.md

 IMPORTANT: code must be run on a https server to allow microphone access.
 Localhost also works but just dragging the HTML file into a browser does not.
 This due to how security access to microphones are allowed.

+IMPORTANT: This application uses the Web Speech API for speech recognition.
+This API only runs on Chrome and Firefox.
+Other browsers are not supported at this time.

 ## Future Goals
 - produce SHR JSON
 - 1 model/algorithm to help with predicting or managing my health.